Roller Skates: Background

 Sawyer's family was well-to-do, and she was raised by older parents who insisted she adhere to strict rules and routines.
 When she was ten they traveled to Europe for the summer, leaving her with her Irish nanny and the extended family.
 For the first time she was allowed the freedom she longed for to explore New York City.
 As she said in her Newbery acceptance speech, "A free child is a happy child; and there is nothing more lovely; even a disagreeable child ceases to be disagreeable and is liked".
 Sawyer drew on her experiences that year when she wrote Roller Skates.

 Critical reception

 Roller Skates dealt with issues that were unusual for the times, including the death of two of Lucinda's friends.
-According to the Dictionary of Literary Biography "juvenile literature at this time generally did not contain some of the events and behavior which occurred as natural processes in Lucinda's experiences."
+According to the Dictionary of Literary Biography, "juvenile literature at this time generally did not contain some of the events and behavior which occurred as natural processes in Lucinda's experiences."
 These experiences include "her lack of 'proper' supervision, her strange assortment of friends, and her encounter with death".
 Critical reaction to the book was positive.
-Kirkus Reviews gave it a starred review "for books of remarkable merit", calling it "One of the most delightful books of the year -- a vivid, lovable story".
-Roller Skates received the Newbery Award for 1937, for "the most distinguished contribution to American literature for children".
+Kirkus Reviews gave it a starred review "for books of remarkable merit".
+Roller Skates received the Newbery Medal for 1937 for "the most distinguished contribution to American literature for children".